openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 ## Summary
 MicroShift's default router is created as part of the platform, but does not allow configuring any of its specific parameters.
-For example, you can not disable the router or change its listening ports.
+For example, you cannot disable the router or change its listening ports.

 In order to allow these operations and many more, a set of configuration options